xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-javascript.md

    }
 };
 ```

 A property’s name can be any string, including the empty string.
 The quotes around a property’s name in an object literal are optional if the name would be a legal JavaScript name and not a reserved word.
 So quotes are required around “last-name", but are optional around first_name.
 Commas are used to separate the pairs.

-## Converting JSON from one form to another
+## Converting JS Object from one form to another

 ```javascript
 // Create array of objects